Chyme

 Chyme results from the mechanical and chemical breakdown of a bolus and consists of partially digested food, water, hydrochloric acid, and various digestive enzymes.
 Chyme slowly passes through the pyloric sphincter and into the duodenum, where the extraction of nutrients begins.
 Depending on the quantity and contents of the meal, the stomach will digest the food into chyme in some time from 40 minutes to 3 hours.

 With a pH of approximately 2, chyme emerging from the stomach is very acidic.
-The duodenum secretes a hormone, cholecystokinin (CCK), which causes the gall bladder to contract, releasing alkaline bile into the duodenum.
+The duodenum, a short section of the small intestine located between the stomach and the rest of the small intestine, secretes a hormone, cholecystokinin (CCK), which causes the gallbladder to contract, releasing alkaline bile into the duodenum and reducing the chyme's low pH.
 CCK also causes the release of digestive enzymes from the pancreas.
-The duodenum is a short section of the small intestine located between the stomach and the rest of the small intestine.
 The duodenum also produces the hormone secretin to stimulate the pancreatic secretion of large amounts of sodium bicarbonate, which then raises pH of the chyme to 7.
-The chyme then moves through the jejunum and the ileum, where digestion progresses, and the nonuseful portion continues onward into the large intestine.
-The duodenum is protected by a thick layer of mucus and the neutralizing actions of the sodium bicarbonate and bile.

-At a pH of 7, the enzymes that were present from the stomach are no longer active.
-This then leads into the further breakdown of the nutrients still present by anaerobic bacteria, which at the same time help to package the remains.
-These bacteria also help synthesize vitamin B and vitamin K, which will be absorbed along with other nutrients.

-Properties

-Chyme has a low pH that is countered by the production of bile, helping to further digest food.
-Chyme is part liquid and part solid: a thick semifluid mass of partially digested food and digestive secretions that is formed in the stomach and small intestine during digestion.
-Chyme also contains cells from the mouth and esophagus that slough off from the mechanical action of chewing and swallowing.
+Other secretions from the liver and from glands in the intestinal wall help in digestion, as these secretions contain a variety of digestive enzymes and chemicals that assist in the breakdown of complex compounds into those that can be absorbed and used by the body.